 We are a real estate company that owns and operates a high-quality portfolio of single-tenant commercial properties, including retail and office, all of which are located in the United States.
 All of the properties in our portfolio are leased on a long-term basis and located primarily in or in close proximity to major metropolitan statistical areas, or MSAs, and in growth markets and other markets in the United States with favorable economic and demographic conditions.
-Twenty nine of the 31 properties in our portfolio, representing approximately 86% of our portfolio's annualized base rent (as of June 30, 2020), are leased on a triple-net basis.
 Our properties are primarily leased to industry leading, creditworthy tenants, many of which operate in industries we believe are resistant to the impact of e-commerce.
-Our portfolio consists of 31 single-tenant, primarily net leased retail and office properties located in 21 markets in 14 states.
+Our portfolio consists of 45 single-tenant, primarily net leased retail and office properties located in 32 markets in 17 states.
 Twenty of these properties, representing our initial portfolio, were acquired from CTO Realty Growth, Inc. ("CTO"), a public company listed on the New York Stock Exchange ("NYSE") American under the symbol "CTO", in our Formation Transactions (as defined within Note 1, "Business and Organization"), utilizing approximately \$125.9 million of proceeds from our initial public offering of our common stock (our "IPO") and the issuance of 1,223,854 units of our operating partnership (the "OP Units") that had an initial value of approximately \$23.3 million based on our IPO price of \$19.00 per share (the "IPO Price").
-The remaining eleven properties were acquired during the six months ended June 30, 2020.
+The remaining 26 properties were acquired during the nine months ended September 30, 2020.
 For four of our properties in our portfolio, we are the lessor in a long-term ground lease to the tenant.

 All of the properties in our portfolio are subject to long-term, primarily triple-net leases, which generally require the tenant to pay all of the property operating expenses such as real estate taxes, insurance, assessments and other governmental fees, utilities, repairs and maintenance and certain capital expenditures.
-We intend to elect to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes commencing with our short taxable year ended December 31, 2019 upon the filing of our tax return for such taxable year.
+We have elected to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes commencing with our short taxable year ended December 31, 2019.
 We believe that, commencing with such taxable year, we have been organized and have operated in such a manner as to qualify for taxation as a REIT under the U.S. federal income tax laws, and we intend to continue to be organized and to operate in such a manner.

 Our objective is to maximize cash flow and value per share by generating stable and growing cash flows and attractive risk-adjusted returns through owning, operating and growing a diversified portfolio of high-quality single-tenant, net leased commercial properties with strong long-term real estate fundamentals.
-The 31 properties in our portfolio are 100% occupied and represent approximately 1.35 million of gross rentable square feet with leases that have a weighted average lease term of approximately 8.5 years as of June 30, 2020, based on annualized base rent.
-None of our leases expire prior to January 31, 2024.
+The 45 properties in our portfolio are 100% occupied and represent approximately 1.5 million of gross rentable square feet with leases that have a weighted average lease term of approximately 8.6 years as of September 30, 2020, based on annualized base rent.